Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: A Generalization to Multi-Demand Users

 We use $\OPT'$ and $\OPT$ to denote the optimal revenue of this instance and of the original, respectively.
 Our goal is to show that for any price vector $\mathbf p'$ for $I'$ we can efficiently find a feasible price vector $\mathbf p$ for $I$ with such that $\frac{R(\mathbf p)}{\OPT} \geqslant \frac{R'(\mathbf p')}{\OPT'}$.
 We begin by proving that $\OPT = \OPT'$.

-\begin{claim} An optimal price vector $\mathbf p'$ for $I'$ sets the same price for all vertices inside each $v$-clique. \end{claim} \begin{proof}[Proof of Claim \ref{claim:equal-prices-inside-Kv}] Note that $\alpha=0$ inside each $v$-clique, so all these vertices have the same common price $p'_v$ or $\bot$.
-If there are $x,y$ in a $v$-clique such that $p'_x \neq \bot \wedge p'_y = \bot$ then by setting $p'_y = p'_x$ we obtain a new feasible price vector for $I'$ that gives greater revenue than $\mathbf p'$, which contradicts its optimality. \end{proof}
+\begin{myclaim} An optimal price vector $\mathbf p'$ for $I'$ sets the same price for all vertices inside each $v$-clique. \end{myclaim} \begin{proofof}{} Note that $\alpha=0$ inside each $v$-clique, so all these vertices have the same common price $p'_v$ or $\bot$.
+If there are $x,y$ in a $v$-clique such that $p'_x \neq \bot \wedge p'_y = \bot$ then by setting $p'_y = p'_x$ we obtain a new feasible price vector for $I'$ that gives greater revenue than $\mathbf p'$, which contradicts its optimality. \end{proofof}

 By Claim \ref{claim:equal-prices-inside-Kv}, we directly obtain a feasible solution for $I$ with revenue $\OPT$ by setting $p_v$ equal to the common price from the $v$-clique.
 Therefore, $\OPT \geqslant \OPT'$.